 Painting in oil and cold wax medium lends itself very well to this exploration.
 She uses layers of oil and cold wax medium to build up and then uncover subtleties, nuances, light and texture.
 In recent works Laura uses a photo transfer process to build initial layers before employing oil and cold wax medium or water based media.

-Laura has a close association with the RWA as a tutor and Artist Network Member and has exhibited in many recent RWA open exhibitions as well as contributing regularly to the Secret Postcard Auction.
-She also exhibited earlier this year with the Royal Institute of Painters in Watercolours at the Mall Galleries.
+Laura has a close association with the RWA as an Artist Network Member and has exhibited in many recent RWA open exhibitions as well as contributing regularly to the Secret Postcard Auction.
+She regularly exhibits with the Bath Society of Artists has also exhibited several times recently with the Royal Institute of Painters in Watercolours.

-She is represented by Hadfield Gallery; Cheltenham, Heritage Courtyard Studios; Wells and Cambridge Contemporary Art; Cambridge and have work in private collections in the UK, Europe, USA and Australia.
+She is represented by Hadfield Gallery; Cheltenham and Heritage Courtyard Studios; Wells and has work in private collections in the UK, Europe, USA and Australia.